Camielsligro/datadog/1e/README.md

 Getting set up with the 1E Datadog integration is simple, and requires the following:

-1. Go to your [Datadog Integrations page][1] and click on the 1E tile.

-2. Click the **Configuration** tab and click **Install Integration** at the bottom.

-3. Go to your [Datadog API Keys Management page][2] and create an API key.
+1. After clicking "**Install Integration**" on this tile, go to your [Datadog API Keys Management page][2] and create an API key.

-4. Determine your [Datadog site][6] by looking at your browser's address bar:
+2. Determine your [Datadog site][6] to use.

-   - If the domain name is `app.datadoghq.com`, your site is `US`.
-   - If the domain name is `app.datadoghq.eu`, your site is `EU`.

-5. Send an email to [1E support](mailto:support@1e.com) with the Datadog API key and site to activate your 1E Datadog integration.
+3. Get in touch with [1E support](mailto:support@1e.com) with the Datadog API key and site to activate your 1E Datadog integration.

-6. 1Es team will be in touch once your account has been set up.
+4. 1Es team will be in touch once your account has been set up.
 Once it's been setup, navigate to the [Metrics Explorer][7] within Datadog to see metrics begin to flow in.

 ## Data Collected